react-declarative/react-declarative/NOTES.md

 ## Using underected data flow for building software product line

-> Useful snippets to split procedure code with inversion of control pattern
+> Useful snippets to split procedure code with the inversion of control pattern

 As a capitalists we don't need to build solid things which work for decades.
 We need to build maintainable things which can be controlled by the power of a capital, what means industry.